UK Council for Psychotherapy

 Forgiveness is the release of all hope for a better past.
 Alexa Young

 Forgiving Ourselves & Others Forgiveness benefits the person forgiving and self-forgiveness can set us free.
 Finding room in our heart to forgive our self (and no longer judge, criticise ourself) and others, including our partner, may not be easy, yet may support our greater wellbeing and improve relationships, where tolerance and validation of others may be important.
 To no longer look backward, forgive and let go (e.g. of our complaining), move forward to a better place inside and with others, redeem what is causing us pain, is a powerful choice in our hands.
 How we compromise may also be important.
 Accepting that mistakes are made, being in touch with our forgiveness - embracing it, being able to forgive others and us may be important for us.
 We cannot forgive if we are coming from a hurt, wounded place.
 Finding our way to forgive (without rationalising our hurt, yet emotionally learning from it), finding space in our heart to release any hurt feelings, forgiving those who have hurt us, moving on, may free us.
 Embracing these uncomfortable feelings, asking for our own forgiveness, releasing our feelings of hurt, guilt, anger, resentment (often a path to forgiveness), sending compassion & empathy for the one who has hurt us, who we can't stand, can release us as can introducing humour (and it takes more energy to hold on to these feelings than it does to forgive).
 Feeling forgiven and being forgiving supports our mental health.
 Forgiveness is something we do for ourselves - that we are only human (and also primates).
 We may have become self-punishing (persecuting ourself and feeling like a victim as if in an internalised drama triangle).
 When we truly forgive, we may have a sense of peace, enabling us to move forward, wishing the other person well and if we choose to think or speak to them without bitterness, negativity, then our forgiveness may be on the way.
-Forgiveness (which can be supported by mindfulness) - is an elevated mood and doesn't mean reconciliation, excusing or minimising any wrong.
+Forgiveness (which can be supported by mindfulness) - is an elevated mood and doesn't mean reconciliation, excusing or minimising any wrong, yet it can free ourself up by constructively responding, so we get on with our life.
 Forgiveness doesn't have to be associated with any religion.
 Like the saying "To err is human, to forgive is divine" (Alexander Pope) our challenge may be: Can we be humanly divine, let go, really feel our feelings, be true and honest or find redemption if that is our need?
 For some this may lead to peace of mind, a sense of grace or spiritual connection.

 Sorry